Skip To Content

 For those who love to connect with the past, the Potomac Heritage National Scenic Trail is more than just a path; it’s an incredible resource.
 This trail is a treasure for visitors, historians, and researchers alike, thanks to its carefully preserved cultural heritage.
 With an archaeological record stretching back millennia and centuries of documented history, the story of this trail is diverse, complex, and always offering new perspectives on the region’s rich past.

-Spotlight On: The Strathmore Music and Arts Center
+A Closer Look: The Strathmore Music and Arts Center

 When you’re ready to immerse yourself in a vibrant cultural scene, a visit to the renowned Strathmore Music and Arts Center is a must.
 Located conveniently near Potomac in North Bethesda, Strathmore is a celebrated hub for a wide array of artistic experiences.
 From world-class musical performances spanning every genre imaginable to captivating visual arts exhibitions and enriching educational programs, there’s always something inspiring happening here.